-Game plan: Make sure all ingredients are at room temperature before beginning.
+Game plan: Make sure all ingredients are at room temperature before beginning.| by Kate Ramos

 For the glaze:

 - 1Combine lime juice and sugar in a small bowl, stirring until sugar is dissolved.

 - 2Remove cake from the oven and let cool on a wire rack for 10 minutes; remove from the pan.
 Stir lime glaze again, then brush top of cake with glaze (use it all).
 Cool completely before serving.